×

 Step 4.
 On the download page, choose your preferred audio format and quality settings according to your needs.

-Change Output Format All in One
+Change Output Format in TuneFab

 Step 5.
 Finally, click the "Convert All" button in the bottom right corner to start converting.